BleuLlama/BLuB/README.md

 	- 32 - (0x20) Add 50ms delay after each newline in list/elist
 	- 64 - (0x40) Add 250ms delay after each newline in list/elist
 	- 128 - (0x80) Add 500ms delay after each newline in list/elist

+A universal version of this can be used if you clear the variables to their initial state using the 'clear' command.
+The EEPROM size is stored in variable 'e', so all you need to do is subtract three, then poke the desired values into the EEPROM like so:

+	10 M- a e 3
+	20 EO a 66 76 1

 ## Blink the LED (pin 13)